MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment

 \section{Wilcoxon Experiment}

 To verify the statistical significance of the results presented in the main document, in Tab.~\ref{tab:wilcoxon} we report the Wilcoxon signed rank metric computed on the mAP achieved by MOCHA and its competitors in the PerSeg and POD datasets.
-The analysis is performed on the same episodic experiments in Tab.~1 (in the main document), where average scores are reported.
-The analysis strongly confirms the statistical superiority of MOCHA, achieving, in most cases, an extremely low $p$-value $< 10^{-17}$) across the majority of comparisons.
+The analysis is performed on the same episodic experiments in Tab.~2 (in the main document), where average scores are reported.
+The results strongly confirm the statistical superiority of MOCHA, yielding extremely small $p$-values (often below $10^{-17}$) across the majority of comparisons.